Udacity adds robotics and digital marketing Nanodegree programs, 21 new hiring partners

 Storing data in a single atom proved possible by IBM researchers

 Today at the inaugural Udacity Intersect conference, the online education startup announced new robotics and digital marketing variants of its popular Nanodegrees — an effort to expand its corpus of 21st century skills-based courses.
 In addition to the new degrees, Udacity is adding 21 new hiring partners spanning the automotive, defense, tech, hardware and telecommunications industries.
-And lastly the company is partnering with Didi Chuxing for a new $100,000 competition to build safety features for self-driving cars.
+And, lastly, the company is partnering with Didi Chuxing for a new $100,000 competition to build safety features for self-driving cars.

 Nanodegrees

-Over 20,000 students have been a part of Udacity Nanodegree programs.
-Spanning topics like Deep Learning and VR development, the programs offer students studies that are more rigorous than a certificate and less intensive than a full degree.
+More than 20,000 students have been a part of Udacity Nanodegree programs.
+Spanning topics like deep learning and VR development, the programs offer students studies that are more rigorous than a certificate and less intensive than a full degree.
 The new Nanodegrees announced today expand the reach of Udacity into marketing and robotics.

-“This is a blueprint for anyone in higher education,” said Sebastian Thrun, co-founder and Chairman of Udacity.
+“This is a blueprint for anyone in higher education,” said Sebastian Thrun, co-founder and chairman of Udacity.

-Udacity’s addition of the Deep Learning Nanodegree might have been a tipoff that the startup would be looking to cater to robotics enthusiasts.
+Udacity’s addition of the Deep Learning Nanodegree might have been a tip-off that the startup would be looking to cater to robotics enthusiasts.
 The first of two new Nanodegrees will be for robotics.
-Automation is a hot topic and any future involving machine intelligence will involve software enabled hardware to increase efficiency.
+Automation is a hot topic and any future involving machine intelligence will involve software-enabled hardware to increase efficiency.
 Students interested in this program will need a background of calculus, linear algebra, stats, basic physics, Python and computer algorithms.

-Its easy to think that Udacity is reaching into uncharted territory with its new Digital Marketing Nanodegree program, but as marketing becomes more reliant on digital channels, new approaches are needed to prepare students for the rapidly changing career.
+It is easy to think that Udacity is reaching into uncharted territory with its new Digital Marketing Nanodegree program, but as marketing becomes more reliant on digital channels, new approaches are needed to prepare students for the rapidly changing career.
 And unlike the Robotics Nanodegree, the Digital Marketing Nanodegree will not require any prerequisite knowledge.

 Each program will take three months to complete.
 Applications for the Robotics and Digital Marketing Nanodegree will open on March 8th and remain open until April 17th.
 Each term will cost $1,200.

 The team also provided an update on Udacity’s self-driving car efforts.
 Udacity’s relationship with Didi is going beyond traditional partners.
 The two are launching a new competition to build an Automated Safety and Awareness Processing Stack (ASAPS) for autonomous vehicles.
-And of course, another partner, Velodyne, who will be providing the necessary data to fuel the efforts.
-The competition will have two rounds and begin on March 22nd with the winners getting $100,000 and the right to implement their code in Udacity’s actual self-driving vehicle.
+And, of course, another partner, Velodyne, will be providing the necessary data to fuel the efforts.
+The competition will have two rounds and begin on March 22nd, with the winners getting $100,000 and the right to implement their code in Udacity’s actual self-driving vehicle.

 Hiring partners

 Udacity has made an effort to brand itself as a solution for the education asymmetries that plague the economy.
-This meant working in tandem with over 50 hiring partners to both tailor curriculum to employers needs and match students to prospective jobs.
+This meant working in tandem with more than 50 hiring partners to both tailor curriculum to employers needs and match students to prospective jobs.

 “Students end up at these companies and open up doors to us,” added Thrun.
 “It’s working, it’s kind of amazing.”